jimthompson5802/dice_counting/README.md

 # Dice Counting Challenge

-This was one of several challenges required to apply for a computer vision relate job.
+This was one of several challenges required to apply for a computer vision related job.
 The challenge objective was to do the following:
 * detect all dice in an image and outline each die
 * determine the number of dots shown in each die
 * display the total number of dots shown in the image